 - Once completely set, slice and serve.
 Cover and store leftover tart in the refrigerator for up to 5 days.

-Make ahead tip: This is the perfect recipe to make ahead of time, especially when you are entertaining.
+- Make Ahead Instructions: This is the perfect recipe to make ahead of time, especially when you are entertaining.
 You can prepare the entire dessert, cover tightly, and keep in the refrigerator for 3 days before serving.

 More naturally gluten free recipes right here: